An Interview with Tony Flynn

 Tony Flynn is a Ph.D. candidate researching marginalia and inscriptions left by early 20th Century child readers in the Pollard Collection of Children’s Books at Trinity College Dublin.
 He has previously written articles and reviews for Books Ireland and Inis Magazine, among others.
 He works as Facilities Coordinator at MoLI.

 Ciara: I first met you in June 2019 when I was blown away by your presentation during the Trinity College Children’s Literature Summer School!
+I’ve been dying to interview you for Children’s Literature at the Museum of Childhood Ireland since!
 Could you talk me through what your project was about?

 Tony: It was a project that began in 2017, when I was doing the M.Phil. in Children’s Literature at TCD.
 Myself and the other students of the M.Phil. were brought in on a project to research and curate, along with the course directors, an exhibit on Irish Women and Children’s Books.